 Check the person's airway, breathing, and circulation (the ABC's of Basic Life Support).
 A warning sign of dangerous throat swelling is a very hoarse or whispered voice, or coarse sounds when the person is breathing in air.
 If necessary, begin rescue breathing and CPR.

 If the allergic reaction is from a bee sting, scrape the stinger off the skin with something firm (such as a fingernail or plastic credit card).
 Do not use tweezers -- squeezing the stinger will release more venom.

-If the person has emergency allergy medication on hand, help the person take or inject the medication.
-Avoid oral medication if the person is having difficulty breathing.
+If the person has emergency allergy medicine on hand, help the person take or inject the medicine.
+Avoid oral medicine if the person is having difficulty breathing.

 Take steps to prevent shock.
-Have the person lie flat, raise the person's feet about 12 inches, and cover him or her with a coat or blanket.
+Have the person lie flat, raise the person's feet about 12 inches (30 centimeters), and cover them with a coat or blanket.
 Do not place the person in this position if a head, neck, back, or leg injury is suspected or if it causes discomfort.

 - Do not assume that any allergy shots the person has already received will provide complete protection.

 - Do not place a pillow under the person's head if he or she is having trouble breathing.
 This can block the airways.

 - Do not give the person anything by mouth if the person is having trouble breathing.